Get a Free Quote

 Average Cost to Move a House

-Such estimates usually involve transportation but not site work, or permits, or foundation work.
+These estimates generally cover transportation but exclude site work, permits, and foundation costs.

 Cost Analysis to Move Your House